EdwardChhun/CISP430/final/README.md

 ## Edge Detection
 - Talk about police catching perpetrators by using CCTV footage and analysing the tattoos to detect the distinct gang related tattoos and solving a case of a hit and run.
+- This segways fro the Blur filter, basically a difference in Gaussian Blurs
+- Subtracting each pixel of the image with a stronger Gaussian Blur to a smaller one